pduval/sg-antivirus/README.md

 # sg-antivirus
-A simple A*-based solver for the Antivirus game from SmartGames (tm)
+A simple A*-based solver for the Antivirus game from [SmartGames (tm)](http://www.smartgames.eu/fr)

+This is purely an educational experiment to learn Haskell while doing something fun.